facebook/react/docs/docs/thinking-in-react.md

 ];
 ```

-## Step 1: break the UI into a component hierarchy
+## Step 1: Break the UI into a component hierarchy

 The first thing you'll want to do is to draw boxes around every component (and subcomponent) in the mock and give them all names.
 If you're working with a designer, they may have already done this, so go talk to them!
 Their Photoshop layer names may end up being the names of your React components!